alphagov/inside-government-admin-guide/your-account/log-in.md

 * Use Preview if you're practising - [https://signon.preview.alphagov.co.uk](https://signon.preview.alphagov.co.uk).
 * Use Production if you want the content to go live - [https://signon.production.alphagov.co.uk](https://signon.production.alphagov.co.uk).

-(All content on Preview is overwritten every week, so it is not a good place to create any documents you wish to keep.)
+(All content on Preview is overwritten every week, so it's not a good place to create any documents you wish to keep.)

 * You should be prompted for the ‘betademo’ username and password (same for all users).